Simple Vegetarian Jollof Rice

 • What is the perfect consistency of the final product?
 Well cooked pot of rice.
 You should see each grain separately.
 It is not mushy and evenly cooked.
 Please refer to the video

 • How can I avoid mushy jollof?
 To avoid mushy jollof, please do not add more water than specified.
 Please be patient with the recipe.
 The more time you allow the rice to cook at LOW heat, higher chance it will cook properly.
-Jasmine rice is quite starchy; if you do not wash it well, it will clump up and the grains will not separate well
+Jasmine rice also requires less water than most long grain rice varieties so if you add too much water, it will be soft.

 • Can I use brown rice?
 This recipe has not been tested for brown rice.
 Since we are cooking it on the stove, the amount of water required to properly cook brown rice differs from the amount of water needed to cook white rice.
 Please do not substitute brown rice for this recipe as the results will be so much different, most likely the rice will not cook well.
 For a brown rice alternative (click here)

 • Can I use another type of white rice?
-To make this type of rice, I will only stick to long grain rice.
-Jasmine is a unique rice and one loved by Ghanaians (whoever told you Ghanaians make jollof with basmati is lying).
+To make this type of rice, I will only stick to long grain jasmine rice.
+Jasmine is a unique rice and one loved by Ghanaians.
 It is a very starchy rice so even using another long grain rice might give a different outcome.
 This type of rice is readily available in many grocery stores but for the best quality rice, the Asian supermarket is your best bet.
-Please do not use short grain white rice or basmati rice; they require a different amount of water
+Please do not use short-grain white rice; they require a different amount of water.
+Basmati can work.

 • My rice is taking a long time to cook, will it burn?
 Unlike simple plain white rice, jollof rice takes time and patience.
 Remember we are steaming the rice not boiling it so it will take time.